Explicit Acyclic Models and (Co)Chain Operations: Examples of Contractions

 \subsection{The Minimal Model for Cyclic Groups}

 \begin{exam} \textbf{Minimal Models for Cyclic Groups.} Here is the first of a number of examples not directly related to simplicial sets.
-Let $C =\ <T> $, the cyclic group of order $n$.
+Let $C_n = C =\ <T> $, the cyclic group of order $n$.
 Our next augmented chain complex will be $M_* \to \ZZ$, the standard minimal free $\ZZ[C]$ left module resolution of $\ZZ$, with $C$ acting trivially on $\ZZ$.
 So $M_j \simeq \ZZ[C]$, with generator $y_j$.
+The $C$-equivariant boundary operator is given on generators for $k \geq 1$ by For $p$ prime and field of coefficients $\FF_p$, we point out that the boundary operator in the coinvariant complex $\bar{M}_* = C_p \backslash M_*$ is 0 and there is one generator $\bar{y}_j \in \bar{M}_j$ in each degree.
+Also, since modulo $p$ the norm is $N = (T^p - 1) / (T -1) = (T-1)^{p-1}$, we see that for both even and odd $j$ we have $Ny_j \in M_j$ is a boundary.\footnote{The usefulness of this was mentioned in Subsection 3.5, previewing Steenrod operations.}\\

-The $C$-equivariant boundary operator is given on generators for $k \geq 1$ by Although $M_*$ is not the chain complex associated to a simplicial set, it is the cellular chain complex $C_*(W)$ associated to a free $C$ action on a regular cell complex $W$, obtained from a regular cell structure on the infinite sphere $S^\infty$, with $n$ cells in each degree.
-Thus the coinvariant complex $C \backslash M_*$ is a model for the chains on a cellular classifying space $BC = C\backslash W$, which is an infinite dimensional lens space.\\
+Although $M_*$ is not the chain complex associated to a simplicial set, it is the cellular chain complex $C_*(W)$ associated to a free $C$ action on a regular cell complex $W$, specifically from a regular cell structure on the infinite sphere $S^\infty$, with $n$ cells in each degree.
+Thus the coinvariant complex $ M_* / C$ is a model for the chains on a cellular classifying space $BC = W / C$, which is an infinite dimensional lens space.\\